KevinLiTian/Harvard_CS50_AI/4.Learning/nim/README.md

 ## How to Use

 Check in the `play.py` file, the train function takes in an integer input as how many games will the NimAI train by playing with itself.
 Use input of 0 to play against an untrained AI and use input of 10000 to play against a well trained one.
-After configuring the number of training games, run the command
+After configuring the number of training games, run this command in the `nim` directory:

 `python play.py`